metatypedev/ghjk/docs/architecture.md

 ### Modules

 Ghjk is made up of a set of interacting modules implementing specific functionality.
 Listed below are the modules that we think will make ghjk a complete runtime manager but note that we don't currently plan on implementing all of them.
 Getting each module to become competitive with equivalent tools let alone achieving feature parity is beyond the resources available to the authors today and their design is only considered here to provide a holistic framework for development of ghjk.
-It's afterall a _programmable runtime manager_ and we intend to make the core of ghjk (i.e. the host) modular enough that:
+It is, after all, a _programmable runtime manager_ and we intend to make the core of ghjk (i.e. the host) modular enough that:

 - Future implementations shouldn't require large refactors
-- Easy intergration of external tools as modules
+- Easy integration of external tools as modules
-- Easy to swap implementation of modules without requring lot of changes in other dependent modules
+- Easy to swap implementation of modules without requiring lot of changes in other dependent modules

 #### Ports module